A generalized Kac-Moody algebra of rank 14: The of central charge

 \Pf The dual lattice of $N$ is given by

 It is easy to describe the decomposition of the discriminant group $N'/N$ into orbits of ${\rm Aut}(N)$ and to determine representatives.
-The genus can be determined by diagonalizing a Gram matrix of $N$ over the $2$-adic integers.
-Note that the genus is uniquely determined by $(N'/N,q_N)$ and the rank of $N$. \eop
+The genus can be calculated by diagonalizing a Gram matrix of $N$ over the $2$-adic integers.
+Note that the genus is uniquely determined by $(N'/N,q_N)$ and the signature of $N$. \eop

 The first eight orbits of Table~\ref{N-discriminant} form the $2$-torsion subgroup of $N'/N$ and the first three orbits consist of elements which are a multiple of $2$ of another element.
 Thus the orbits in Table~\ref{N-discriminant} separated by horizontal lines belong also to different orbits of $N'/N$ under the action of the automorphism group of the discriminant form of $N$.